-Violet Turner Iris has masses of beautiful fragrant violet flag-like flowers with blue overtones and deep purple falls at the ends of the stems from mid to late spring, which are most effective when planted in groupings.
+Superstition Iris features bold lightly-scented deep purple flag-like flowers with a deep purple beard at the ends of the stems from mid to late spring.
 The flowers are excellent for cutting.
-Its sword-like leaves remain bluish-green in color throughout the season.
+Its sword-like leaves remain green in color throughout the season.